IUCN-UK/iucnredlistpy/README.md

 uv run pytest
 ```

-Run the Ruff formatter on all directories and files
+Run the Ruff linter and code formatter on all directories and files
 ```
 uv run ruff format
 ```